Choya5011/Poobar/README.md

     - samples\poobar
     - Alternatively store them elsewhere, this requires adjusting the scripts.
 6. Import fcl layout: Preferences -> Columns UI -> Import configuration -> poobar_filter
-    - _library if LibTree is desired
+    - _library if LibTree is desired else _filter
-    - _wfmm if waveform minibar (mod) is desired
-    Errors/issues pertaining step 6:
-    - _library & _filter contain a jsplitter that will throw an error if Not-A-Waveform-Seekbar-SMP isn't present
-    - remove this splitter if Not-A-Waveform-Seekbar-SMP is not desired.
-Splitter is located inside the Fluent Control Panel splitter
-    - Not-A-Waveform-Seekbar-SMP & waveform minibar (mod) are swappable, as long as the panel is named "Waveform minibar (mod)"
+7. Manually add waveform of choice if desired: Preferences -> Layout -> JSplitter titled 'Fluent Control Panel' -> right click -> insert panel
+    - pick either Waveform minibar (mod) or a JSplitter with the Not-A-Waveform-Seekbar-SMP package
+    - If a JSplitter is chosen set custom panel title to 'Waveform minibar (mod)' so the control panel can detect it.
+    - Note: Not-A-Waveform-Seekbar-SMP can be more taxing than Waveform minibar (mod).
+Configure it to use the least resources.

 # Useful to know
+## General
-* Tabs have a horizontal & vertical mode
+* Tabs support vertical & horizontal orientation.
 * Playcount toggle in PL view: foo_playcount or lastfm_playcount.
 Both store a local DB.
 * The font used for OpenLyrics in this theme is "UD Digi Kyokasho NP-R" size 12
     * To change font: Preferences -> Tools -> OpenLyrics -> Display -> check Custom font -> select font